-The doctoral programme in Literary Studies offers a more extensive and in-depth approach to the subject than the second-level masters studies of Comparative Literature and Literary Theory, English Language and Literature, Czech Language and Literature, French Language and Literature, Greek Language and Literature, Croatian, Serbian and Macedonian Languages and Literatures, Italian Language and Literature, Latin Language and Literature, German Language and Literature, Polish Language and Literature, Russian Language and Literature, Slovak Language and Literature, Slovenian Language and Literature, and Spanish Language and Literature.
+The doctoral programme in Literary Studies offers a more extensive and in-depth approach to the subject than the second-level masters studies of Comparative Literature and Literary Theory, English Language and Literature, Czech Language and Literature, French Language and Literature, Greek Language and Literature, Croatian, Serbian and Macedonian Languages and Literatures, Italian Language and Literature, Latin Language and Literature, German Language and Literature, Polish Language and Literature, Russian Language and Literature, Slovak Language and Literature, Slova

+Language and Literature.
 Its goal is the development of highly trained academics - researchers and lecturers qualified to conduct internationally comparable research into current theoretical and practical issues in literary studies.

 The structure and organisation of the programme is fully adjusted to the structural framework, organisation, study process and credit points system as defined in the overall Humanities and Social Sciences programme.
-Students enrol on two compulsory core courses (2x10 CP), two elective seminar courses (2x10 CP) and an external course (10 CP).
-The two compulsory core courses, Methodology and Epistemology of Literary Criticism and the Joint Doctoral Seminar in Literary Criticism, help students gain a thorough understanding of different theories, methods and concepts necessary for research in this field.
+Students enrol on two compulsory core courses (2x10 ECTS), two elective seminar courses (2x10 ECTS) and an external course (10 ECTS).
+The two compulsory core courses, Methodology and Epistemology of Literary Criticism and the Joint Doctoral Seminar in Literary Theory, help students gain a thorough understanding of different theories, methods and concepts necessary for research in this field.
 They also contribute to the required critical distance towards different research procedures, methodologies and theories.

-Through active confrontation with literary theories and methods, arising from various scholarly traditions, the second core course in particular helps students develop sensitivity to the methodologically plural nature of literary discourses.
-Furthermore, both core courses draw attention to possible interdisciplinary connections (important for and typical of literary studies) as well as intradisciplinary ones.
+Methodology and Epistemology of Literary Criticism is conceived to help students acquire knowledge from the broadest realms of the humanities with which Literary Studies share methods and theoretical bases, meaning that research is thus placed within wider social environments.
+Literary Theory, meanwhile, is aimed at acquiring knowledge from specific contemporary theoretical areas of Literary Studies, pertaining to prose, poetry and drama and stemming from different philological traditions, while developing awareness of the methodologically plural nature of literary discourses for researching literature and its meanings for the community in literary modernity and history.
+Both core courses draw attention to possible interdisciplinary connections (important for and typical of literary studies) as well as intra-disciplinary ones.
 The elective seminar courses facilitate the practical application of fundamental methodological and theoretical approaches within the selected topics connected with the doctoral thesis topic; their content is defined each year and is prepared individually for each student, in line with their research requirements.
 The elective seminar courses envisage active cooperation between course coordinators, lecturers and students in the form of analytical research of relevant topics or questions.
-A similar principle is applied to the external course which is, unlike the elective seminar course, selected by the student and his/her supervisor at a recognised foreign university, which gives the student an opportunity to research abroad and experience different approaches to research.
-The largest part of the doctoral programme (180 CP) takes the form of individual research work within which, under the supervisor's guidance, the student prepares his/her doctoral thesis, actively masters research methodology by applying it to a specific question and develops the general and coursespecific competences set out in the programme and curricula.
+A similar principle is applied to the external course, which is, unlike the elective seminar course, selected by the student and his/her supervisor at a recognised foreign university, which gives the student an opportunity to research abroad and experience different approaches to research.
+The largest part of the doctoral programme (180 ECTS) takes the form of individual research work within which, under the supervisor's guidance, the student prepares his/her doctoral thesis, actively masters research methodology by applying it to a specific question and develops the general and course-specific competences set out in the programme and curricula.